Our name, Rose & Arrow Estate, speaks to our foundational belief in the pleasure of paradoxes, between opposing forces of love and war.

 The beauty of wine originates in the connection between the vine and the soil (or, in our case, the rock).
 We spent years unearthing how nature creates our favorite wines, and found our answer buried in the hillsides of Willamette Valley: Tiny pleats of ancient volcanic rock, relics from 14 million years ago when rich lava formed new land atop the seabed of Western Oregon.

 The vines in these seven parcels, planted in pleats of preserved mother rock, carry the character of the land in its most primitive form.
-Our winemakers, Louis Michel Liger-Belair and Felipe Ramirez, liberate the vines’ instincts to produce the Pinot Noirs we love.
+Our winemaker, Felipe Ramirez, liberates the vines’ instincts to produce the Pinot Noirs we love.
 The resulting single-origin wines embody the pleasure of paradox: a light body with a depth of complex flavors, aromas, and textures.
 A universal history of the hills, and the singular story of each parcel’s erosion.